PALS provides spay and neuter assistance for those who cannot otherwise afford to fix their cats and dogs in HAYS County Texas.

 Rabies vaccination required at time of surgery per Texas law, unless you show a current rabies vaccination certificate.

-Our online response time is 24-28 hours and is the quickest response.
+Our online response time is 24-28 hours.

 "I support PALS, because their program prevents unwanted, unloved, abused, and neglected pets in our beloved community.
 I love my mutts, and they are a welcome addition to my home.
 Unfortunately, other animals are not so lucky and never receive the love an animal needs.
 Thanks for being a "Pal," and helping to control the pet population." ~ Terri Hendrix